 When was the last time you checked to make sure you’re receiving the lowest possible rate on your auto insurance?
 There are several insurance comparison sites that make comparison shopping easy for you to find a policy that saves money.
 Or you can do the leg-work yourself and request free quotes from insurers that you’re interested in.
 (Generations Insurance Services is a good place to start!)

-Vehicles depreciate in value quickly, meaning that if yours has been on the road for quite a few years, chances are its value has gone down significantly.
+Vehicles depreciate in value quickly.
+If your vehicle has been on the road for years, chances are its value has gone down significantly.
 This may mean you’re paying more for insurance than your vehicle is worth.
 By dropping Collision or Comprehensive Insurance on older vehicles, you could save money to the tune of hundreds, or possibly thousands, of dollars.

-Deductibles are typically associated with Collision Coverage and Comprehensive Coverage, and represent the amount of money you would need to pay out-of-pocket before insurance will cover expenses on a claim.
-By calling your insurer and asking for a higher deductible, your monthly payment is likely to be reduced.
+Deductibles are typically associated with Collision Coverage and Comprehensive Coverage.
+They represent the amount of money you would need to pay out-of-pocket before insurance covers expenses on a claim.
+Your monthly payment may come down if you request a higher deductible from your insurer.
 However, take caution!
 Should you file a claim after raising your deductible, you will be on the hook to pay more out-of-pocket before insurance kicks in.

 You don’t know what you’re missing out on until you ask.
 Some insurers will offer discounts for low mileage on your vehicle, taking a defensive driving course, remaining accident-free for a number of years, installing anti-theft devices in your vehicle, and more.
 It never hurts to ask, and a 10-minute call to your auto insurer could save you money.